KalyanM45/Medicine-Recognition-System/README.md

      This command launches the project within a Docker container.

 3. **Access the Project**
-   - Open a web browser or the appropriate client to access the project.
+   - Open a web browser or the appropriate client to access the project.<br>

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 • **Report bugs**: If you encounter any bugs, please let us know.
 Open up an issue and let us know the problem.